-Any covariate in the data, including trial arm or those added as a disease characteristic at incidence in the section above, may modify incidence-free survival.
-Covariate effects may or may not differ by trial arm.
-Covariates may be treated as categorical variables or continuous variables.
+Any covariate in the data may modify incidence-free survival; they may be treated as categorical variables or continuous variables.
+If cause-specific survival varies by age of individual, age may be used either as a continuous variable age (e.g. 64) or as a categorical variable agegroup (e.g. 60-64), regardless of the way in which age was specified in the input data.

-You may specify up to three covariates that modify the risk of cause-specific death.
-For each covariate, specify the survival statistics or hazard ratios in the corresponding table below.}
+In the first table, specify how stage at incidence modifies the risk of cause-specific death.
+You may specify up to two additional covariates.
+For each, specify the survival statistics or hazard ratios in the corresponding table below.}

 Covariate #XX: Effect on cause-specific survival